coxandrew/coxandrew.github.com/source/posts/2017-01-09-actively-seeking-employment.html.md

 title: Actively seeking employment
 ---

+**UPDATE: I am now gainfully employed and am no longer actively seeking employment.
+I'm leaving this post up for anyone interested in how I approached looking for a new job.**

 For the first time since I graduated college in 2001, I am actively looking for a new job.
 This has given me a rare opportunity to be more introspective about what I want in a job.
 Like a rock skipping across a river, I've dipped into and out of development for the last 15 years.
 I've worked at a variety of companies from small to large, consumer products to enterprise software.
 I've been a developer, a team lead, a manager, and a director of product development.

 Now I think I have a pretty good idea of the kind of environment I thrive in - I want to get back into web development as a Sr. Rails Developer at a small-to-medium sized product company.